ZecHub/zechub/site/zcashtech/Halo.md

 ## What is Halo?

 Halo is a trustless, recursive zero-knowledge proof (ZKP) discovered by Sean Bowe at Electric Coin Co.
 It eliminates the trusted setup and allows greater scalability of the Zcash blockchain.
-Halo was the first zero-knowledge proof system that is both efficient & recursive widely regarded as a huge scientific breakthrough.
+Halo was the first zero-knowledge proof system that is both efficient & recursive widely regarded as a scientific breakthrough.

+Components:

+Succinct Polynomial Commitment Scheme: Allows a committer to commit to a polynomial with a short string that can be used by a verifier to confirm claimed evaluations of the committed polynomial.

+Polynomial Interactive Oracle Proof: Verifier asks prover (algorithm) to open all commitments at various points of their choosing using polynomial commitment scheme & checks identity holds true between them.

 ### No Trusted Setup

+zkSNARKs rely on a common reference string (CRS) as a public parameter for proving & verifying.
+This CRS must be generated in advance by a trusted party.
+Until recently, elaborate secure multi-party computations (MPC) as those performed by Aztec network & Zcash were necesarry to mitigate the risk involved during this [trusted setup ceremony](https://zkproof.org/2021/06/30/setup-ceremonies/amp/).

 Previously Zcash's Sprout & Sapling shielded pools utilised the BCTV14 & Groth 16 zk-proving systems.
 While these were secure there were limitations.
-The systems were not scalable as they were tied to a single application, "toxic waste" the remnants from cryptographic material generated during a genesis ceremony could exist and there was an element of trust required by users for this ceremony to be deemed acceptable.
+They were not scalable as they were tied to a single application, the "toxic waste" (remnants from cryptographic material generated during a genesis ceremony) could persist and there was an element of trust (albeit minute) for users to deem the ceremony acceptable.

+By repeatedly collapsing multiple instances of hard problems together over cycles of elliptic curves so that computational proofs can be used to reason about themselves efficiently (Nested amortization) the need for a trusted setup is eliminated.
+This also means that the stuctured reference string (output from ceremony) is upgradeable enabling applications such as smart contracts.

 Halo allows a user to both prove that no one involved in the initial establishment of the large-scale zero-knowledge proof system has created a secret backdoor with which to execute fraudulent transactions and that the secure state has existed over the course of updates and changes to the system.

-Nested amortization — repeatedly collapsing multiple instances of hard problems together over cycles of elliptic curves so that computational proofs can be used to reason about themselves efficiently, which eliminates the need for a trusted setup.
-This also means that the stuctured reference string (output from ceremony) is upgradeable enabling applications such as smart contracts to be built.

 [Sean Bowes Explainer on Dystopia Labs](https://www.youtube.com/watch?v=KdkVTEHUxgo)

-Until recently the risk during setup meant that zero knowledge proofs often required elaborate secure multi-party computations such as those seen in the Aztec protocol & Zcash ceremonies to instill confidence in the network.

 ### Recursive Proofs